sirrice/sirrice.github.io/researchmodel.md

        P(good | unsound) → 0.

 This is pretty reasonable, however one might say that `P(fame | unsound)` is a different story, because `P(unsound | you)` is arguably easier.
 We also hope that in the long term, aspects such as shame get in the way of fame.
-To simplify our life, let's strive for sound work:
+To simplify our life, let us strive for sound work:

        paper = sound paper